ietf-wg-webtrans/draft-ietf-webtrans-overview/draft-ietf-webtrans-overview.md

 : Returns the largest size of the datagram that a WebTransport session is expected to be able to send.

+The maximum size of an incoming datagram is determined by the WebTransport protocol binding and the underlying transport.
+WebTransport protocols MAY expose a way for the application to influence the maximum receive datagram size or buffer capacity.

 ## Streams  {#features-streams}

 A unidirectional stream is a one-way reliable in-order stream of bytes where the